HemanthReddy4368/Connect_4/readme.md

     *   Scripts to play different agents against each other.
     *   Metrics to evaluate the performance of the AI agents.

+## Conclusion
+Based on our experiments, The MiniMax Agent outperforms both Q-learning and random move (human like agent).
+This is mainly because Minimax with alpha beta pruning explores the games's state space strategically.
+It is evaluating potential moves by looking at several steps ahead and choosing the best path which maximizes the chances of winning and also minimizing the opponents chances.

+The Q-learning agent, while showing promising learning behavior, requires extensive training to achieve competitive performance.
+The current implementation was trained for 300,000 episodes, which allowed it to learn basic game strategies and avoid obvious pitfalls.
+However, the complexity of Connect 4's state space means that even after this many episodes, the Q-table may not fully represent optimal strategies for all possible game scenarios.

+To further enhance the Q-learning agent, several improvements can be considered:

+* Extended Training: Increasing the number of training episodes to several million could allow the agent to explore a more comprehensive set of game states and refine its Q-table values.

+* Deep Q-Learning: Implementing a deep Q-network (DQN) can address the limitations of the Q-table approach.
+DQNs use neural networks to approximate the Q-function, allowing the agent to generalize from observed states to unseen states.
+This can significantly improve the agent's performance in complex environments like Connect 4.

+In summary, while the Minimax agent provides a strong baseline for Connect 4 AI, the Q-learning agent offers a pathway for continuous learning and improvement.
+Future work will focus on implementing deep Q-learning techniques to create a more adaptive and competitive AI for Connect

 ## Contact

 [Intro to AI Group 4]